 In Indian context it is commonly observed that the classes are overdriven by "teacher talk" and teachinglearning process is predominantly text-book and examination oriented.
 Here, teacher serves as pipelines for source of knowledge and seek to transfer their knowledge and idea to passive students.
-They emphasize learning about answers more than an exploration of questions; promote rote memory at the cost of critical thinking process, learning of segments of knowledge alternate to understanding in context, reading in lieu of doing (Sridevi, 2008, Yaduvanshi & Singh, 2015).
+They emphasize learning about answers more than an exploration of questions; promote rote memory at the cost of critical thinking process, learning of segments of knowledge alternate to understanding in context, reading in lieu of doing (Sridevi, 2008, Yaduvanshi, S. & Singh, S. 2015).
 This type of instructional method does not allow for active participation and interaction of students in the teaching-learning process.
 This creates monotony in the classroom and students' lost their interest in the subject.
 The classrooms are generally overcrowded and single teacher has to deal with large number of students.
 Here teacher found very less opportunity to give individual attention to all students.
-As a result the gap between poor and good student increases.
+As a result the gap between poor and good student increase.
 Since, secondary education is a keystone of the education system.
 This stage is crucial for deciding future career outlook of students.
 Student's performance in science subject predicts whether they should pursue their career in STEM or not.
 Generally the STEM related subjects are considered for high achievers and average and lower achievers are suggested to drop these subjects at higher secondary level.
-But, the objective of science education is not only prepare the students as future scientific professions but also a mean to develop the ability of reasoning ability, inquisitiveness, creativity, reflective thinking, positive attitude and problem solving approach (NCF, 2005).
+But, the objective of science education is not only prepare the students as future scientific professions but also a mean to develop the ability of reasoning ability, inquisitiveness, creativity, reflective thinking, positive attitude and problem solving approach (NCF-2005).

 These abilities and skills enable the present generation learner to face the challenges of the contemporary technological based society of 21st century.
 Hence, it is call of time to ensure accessibility and availability of quality science education to all.
 Therefore, for preparing students of today to become successful individuals of the tomorrow, teacher needs to ensure that their teaching should be effective.
 So, it is call of time to revisit our pedagogical practices.
 Cooperative learning created many learning opportunities that do not typically occur in traditional classrooms.
 Siti Rahayah (1998) suggested that science teachers need to use cooperative learning activities in order to enhance scientific skills and to increase achievement in science.
-Incorporation of cooperative learning process more effective so that quality science education must be available and accessible for all types of students, and only to those who are good performer in science or considered as "science type" (Tanner et al., 2003).
+Incorporation of cooperative learning as an alternative pedagogy in conventional science classroom is one of imperative need of modern time for making teaching-learning process more effective so that quality science education must be available and accessible for all types of students, and only to those who are good performer in science or considered as "science type" (Tanner et al., 2003).
 Thus, incorporation of informal cooperative learning strategies (CLS) in the classroom may seem helpful for preparing our students for successfully meet the challenges fast growing emerging scientific and technologically based society.